 The forest sector and the idea of circular bioeconomy

-Mankind is searching for routes towards sustainable, circular bioeconomy; gradually moving away from the prevailing fossil-based economy, which is much based on single use of fossil resources, namely deposits of coal, oil and natural gas.
-The idea of bioeconomy is that various human needs and desires are fulfilled by sustainable utilisation of renewable natural resources like forests, increasingly also in substitution for the exploitation of non-renewable fossil resources, such as oil, natural gas and coal.
+Mankind is searching for routes towards sustainable, circular bioeconomy.
+The goal is to gradually move away from the prevailing fossil-based economy, which is much based on single use of fossil resources, namely deposits of coal, oil and natural gas.
+The idea of bioeconomy is that various human needs and desires are fulfilled sustainably by using renewable natural resources like forests and increasingly replace the use of non-renewable fossil resources, such as oil, natural gas and coal.

 Ecosystem goods and services

 The concept of ecosystem goods and services addresses the strong connection between nature’s ecosystems and human welfare.
-The concept refers to such nature’s products and processes which contribute to human wellbeing. these include a wide range of goods like food (vegetables, meat, fish etc.), timber, water, etc. and services like photosynthesis, pollination, natural regulatory systems, bioremediation of pollutants and waste, soil formation etc. (Figure 1) Thus, the wellbeing of forest ecosystems and the value of ecosystem goods and services they provide, is the foundation for circular bioeconomy 1,2.
+The concept refers to such nature’s products and processes which contribute to human wellbeing.
+These include a wide range of goods like food (vegetables, meat, fish etc.), timber, and water and services like photosynthesis, pollination, natural regulatory systems, bioremediation of pollutants and waste, soil formation and so forth.
+(Figure 1) Thus, the wellbeing of forest ecosystems and the value of ecosystem goods and services they provide, is the foundation for circular bioeconomy 1,2.
 Related to this concept, also biodiversity is increasingly valued based on its essential functional role in the production of ecosystem goods and services; so-called functional biodiversity, rather than simply on species richness as such 3.

 The forest sector